EqualExperts/agents-behave/blog/blog-tests-with-bdd.md

 ## Caveats and Lessons Learnt

+We've shown two scenarios where the assistant successfully booked a hotel room for two different types of users.
+However, for more complex scenarios, the assistant may not perform as expected.
+Moreover, running these same tests multiple times may yield different results due to the non-deterministic nature of LLMs.
+All of these aspect should be considered when we think of production scenarios but are out of the scope of this blog post.
+Out goal here was to propose the use of BDD to help us moving towards a more reliable and user-centric testing approach.

-The example provided here, which seems to function well, did not develop in isolation.
-It emerged from extensive trials and errors and remains imperfect.
+The example provided here emerged from extensive trials and errors and remains imperfect.
 The assistant continues to face challenges with numerous edge cases.

 A few insights we've gained include: